-He has been an agent or manager for LPGA, NBA, and Olympic athletes, all involving personal promotion, public relations, endorsements and sponsorships as well as regulatory compliance.
+He has been an agent and manager for LPGA, NBA, and Olympic athletes, all involving personal promotion, public relations, endorsements, and sponsorships as well as regulatory compliance.

-Student-Athlete Legal is a referral and cooperative networking service among sports lawyers and others nationwide, to help provide guidance and representation for student-athletes like Noriana, who seek to ascertain their legal rights and how to enforce them in an appropriate manner.
-Fill in and send the contract form on this site if you seek confidential help or you are a lawyer who is interested in the referral network.
+Sports Lawyers International PLLC is a referral and cooperative network among sports lawyers and others to help provide guidance and representation for student-athletes like Noriana, who seek to ascertain their legal rights and how to enforce them in an appropriate manner.
+Fill in and send the contact form on this site if you seek confidential help or you are a lawyer who is interested in the referral network.

 As a founding board member of the Florida Bar's Entertainment, Arts and Sports Law Section when Chairman of the Sub-Committee on Sports, in 1987 Mr. Tarone organized the Section's first symposia focused on the regulatory frameworks of amateur and professional.
 He has published several articles about amateurism and preserving eligibility.
 For a decade he was a manager or agent of a dozen professional women golfers on the LPGA tour.
 He lectures on sports law and attends sports law symposia at Harvard and other forums to stay current on sports-related issues.